 MATH 117 College Algebra in Context I.

 Be sure to consult with your adviser before deciding that MATH 101 is the right course for you.
 Many academic programs do not accept MATH 101 toward degree requirements.
 MATH 101 does not prepare you for any other course at the University, and it does not satisfy prerequisites for any other course (such as MATH 117).
-If you place into just MATH 101, look for information about the ELM Tutorial on the website where you check your Math Placement results.
+If you place into just MATH 101 and need to take a different math class, look for information about the ELM Tutorial on the website where you check your Math Placement results.

 Yes.
 You are allowed to take the MPE twice in a proctored setting.
 Incoming students have an additional opportunity to take the exam remotely prior to their term of admission.

-Most entering freshmen are required to take the Math Placement Exam (MPE).
+In general, most entering freshmen will need to take the Math Placement Exam (MPE).
+Beginning in Fall 2018, students with minimum SAT/ACT test scores (SAT MATH: 500 or ACT MATH: 19) will be allowed to enroll in MATH 101, Math in the Social Sciences, without taking the MPE.
+Most students wishing to take a math course other than MATH 101, or a student who does not have the minimum SAT/ACT test scores listed above, will need to take the MPE.
 The MPE is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of college algebra or above.
 Use the button below to determine if you need to take the MPE.

 The MPE is given on a walk-in basis in the PACe Testing Center (Weber 138) whenever classes are in session.
 Incoming students have an additional opportunity to take the exam remotely prior to their term of admission.